-- the minimum time duration (24 months) allocated to the Standard has been met; - the employer has judged the apprentice to be ready to proceed beyond the Gateway, based on completion of all on-programme requirements (i.e. a minimum Level 2 qualification in English and mathematics.
-Level 2 Safeguarding and the Diploma in Education and Training, or equivalent teaching qualification). - the employer believes the apprentice is ready to: - prepare, ready for submission to the EPAO, a TCS (see below) addressing all of the knowledge, skills and behaviour criteria, and structured to describe exemplary practice relating to the 9 Themes listed on page 4 and detailed in the PD guidance on pages 8 and 9; prepare the recorded OP ready for submission to the EPAO; - the employer has confirmed the date by which the TCS and OP will be submitted to the EPAO; - the employer notifies the EPAO of any issues relevant to the apprentice's needs (e.g. disability) and likely to impact on EPA and follows the EPAOs Reasonable Adjustments Policy;
+- the employer has judged the apprentice to be ready to proceed beyond the Gateway, based on completion of all on-programme requirements (i.e. a minimum Level 2 qualification in English and mathematics.
+Level 2 Safeguarding and the Diploma in Education and Training, or equivalent teaching qualification). - the employer believes the apprentice is ready to: - prepare, ready for submission to the EPAO, a TCS (see below) addressing all of the knowledge, skills and behaviour criteria, and structured to describe exemplary practice relating to the 9 Themes listed on page 4 and detailed in the PD guidance on pages 8 and 9; - o prepare the recorded OP ready for submission to the EPAO; - the employer has confirmed the date by which the TCS and OP will be submitted to the EPAO; - the employer notifies the EPAO of any issues relevant to the apprentice's needs (e.g. disability) and likely to impact on EPA and follows the EPAOs Reasonable Adjustments Policy;